Protocol and Practice of Persons Appearing in the Court of Judge Aryeh D. Schwartz

 General Information.

-My Judicial Assistant is Stefanie Stear, and my Courtroom Assistant is Joccelyn Jones.
+My Judicial Assistant is Stefanie Miranda, my Courtroom Assistant (Bailiff) is Joccelyn Jones, and our Clerk is Elizabeth Flores.

 Conduct.

 Be timely.
-If you anticipate being unable to appear for a hearing on time, then contact my staff and any other parties who may be attending the hearing.
+If you anticipate being unable to appear for a hearing on time, then contact my Judicial Assistant and any other parties who may be attending the hearing.

 Communications with Division.

-Please note that you may not discuss the substance of your case with Court staff or ask for legal advice.
-Communications with staff should be limited to general, procedural aspects of your case, such as calendaring issues, lodging proposed forms of order in advance of a hearing, submitting proposed exhibits in advance of a trial, and checking on the status of a pleading.
+Please note that you may not discuss the substance of your case with Stefanie or ask her for legal advice.
+Communications with Stefanie should be limited to general, procedural aspects of your case, such as calendaring issues, lodging proposed forms of order in advance of a hearing, submitting proposed exhibits in advance of a trial, and checking on the status of a pleading.

-Depending upon the circumstances, staff may provide you an email address to communicate with this Division.
-If you communicate with this Division via email, and if any other parties are involved in your case, you must copy the other parties on your emails.
+Depending upon the circumstances, Stefanie may provide you her email address, in which case you may communicate with her via email.
+If any other parties are involved in your case, you should copy them on any email communications you have with Stefanie.

 Extensions of Time and Continuances of Hearings.